Deepen your personal practice while learning a unique and effective way to share yoga with those who need it most.

-The 15-hour training usually takes place over the course of one weekend (Fri.
-6 - 9 pm, Sat.
-12 - 6 pm, Sun.
-12–6 pm).
-For those interested in teaching in healthcare facilities, an additional three-hour training and certification session is required.
-Prerequisite: RYT-200 certification.
+The 15-hour training usually takes place over the course of one weekend (Friday evening, Saturday & Sunday).
+For those interested in teaching Recovery Yoga Meetings® in healthcare facilities, RYT-200 certification, additional training and certification is required.

 Are you interested in training, and potentially becoming a Recovery Yoga Meetings Certified Facilitator?

 Get Started with Teacher Training

 1. A Narrative Review of Yoga and Mindfulness as Complementary Therapies for Addiction.
 Complementary Therapies in Medicine, 2013 Jun; 21(3): 244-252.
 2. Yoga as an adjunct treatment for alcohol dependence: A pilot study.
 Complementary Therapies in Medicine, Volume 22, Issue 3, June 2014, Pages 441-445.
 Mats Hallgren, Karin Romberg, Ann-Sofie Baksi, Sven Andreasson.